argoproj/argo-workflows/examples/README.md

 argo submit arguments-parameters.yaml --parameter-file params.yaml
 ```

-Command line parameters can also be used to override the default entrypoint and invoke any template in the workflow spec.
-For example, if you add a new version of the `whalesay` template called `whalesay-caps` but you don't want to change the default entrypoint, you can invoke this from the command line as follows.
+Command-line parameters can also be used to override the default entrypoint and invoke any template in the workflow spec.
+For example, if you add a new version of the `whalesay` template called `whalesay-caps` but you don't want to change the default entrypoint, you can invoke this from the command line as follows:

 ```sh
 argo submit arguments-parameters.yaml --entrypoint whalesay-caps
 ```

-By using a combination of the `--entrypoint` and `-p` parameters, you can invoke any template in the workflow spec with any parameter that you like.
+By using a combination of the `--entrypoint` and `-p` parameters, you can call any template in the workflow spec with any parameter that you like.

 The values set in the `spec.arguments.parameters` are globally scoped and can be accessed via `{{workflow.parameters.parameter_name}}`.
 This can be useful to pass information to multiple steps in a workflow.
-For example, if you wanted to run your workflows with different logging levels, set in environment of each container, you could have a set up similar to this:
+For example, if you wanted to run your workflows with different logging levels that are set in the environment of each container, you could have a YAML file similar to this one:

 ```yaml
 apiVersion: argoproj.io/v1alpha1